-According to the U.S. Environmental Protection Agency, a single quart of spilled or leaked motor oil can pollute 2 million gallons of drinking water.
+According to the U.S. Environmental Protection Agency, motor oil from a single oil change can pollute up to a million gallons of drinking water.

 TOXINS IN SEDIMENT

 - Toxic chemicals pose a threat to the environment and our health. - Contaminants often attach to particles of soil, rather than water. - Toxins are known to biomagnify, or build up, in the food chain, contaminating our seafood.